karlseguin/zuckdb.zig/readme.md

 // use rows normally
 ```

 The value passed to `zuckdb.StaticState` is the number of columns returned by the query.
-The `state` must remain valid while the query is used.
+The `state` must remain valid until `rows.deinit()` is called.